wickedchicken/stip-blog/content/post/programmer-in-berlin-language.md

 [^vw]: This mistake is beautifully captured by Zonja Wöstendiek in a [VW ad][unpimp-your-ride]: "It's definitely sucking!"
-On an unrelated point, it's infinitely funny that the canonical representation of what Americans think a modern German is like is played by [a Swede][peter-stormare].
+On an unrelated point, it's infinitely funny that a canonical representation of what Americans think a modern German is like is played by [a Swede][peter-stormare].